NeoShiryu/Oracle_by_user_parameter/README.md

-this template was tested with oracle 11c and zabbix 5.0.24
+this template was tested with oracle 11c and zabbix 5.0.24 and is Active Zabbix Agent

 here what you need to do: